0xB4nd1t0/0xB4nd1t0/README.md

 ## 👋 Intro:
-- 🔭 I’m a Senior Cybersecurity Analyst working a Security Operations Center
+- 🔭 I’m a Senior Cybersecurity Analyst for Security Operations Center
+- :star: Currently specialize in Digital Forensics
-- 🌱 I’m currently learning about Offensive Security and Malware analysis
+- 🌱 I’m currently learning about Offensive Security, Cloud Security, and Malware Analysis
 - 💬 Ask me about Malware and APTs

 ## 📫 How to reach me: